damianszczepanik/cucumber-sandwich/README.md

 # Generate Pretty HTML Reports For Cucumber On The Fly

 This project generates pretty cucumber html reports on the fly.
-It monitors your cucumber json report directory for change and then publishes a new report if your report json files change.
+It monitors your cucumber output report directory for change and then publishes a new report if your report json or classification files change.

 ## Background